mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 The inside was a maze of tunnels with opened doors as thick as her hand every twenty paces, and walls lined with glass bulbs that glowed that same blindingly bright bluish-white color.
 They sucked the warmth out of both the greased steel walls and the knurled red iron that made up the floor.
 It disgusted her to imagine living here for several days, as undoubtedly many of those onboard had done.

-Fajro led her down a meandering path that she was convinced was meant to scramble her sense of direction, but after much wandering they arrived at a large room where rows of desks had been constructed with flat glass bulbs protruding from them.
-Sitting at each one was a lab-coated Holragi, busy drawing and writing things on paper while they stared at the red light bulbs.
-The back of the room was lined with a row of countless knobs and buttons and dials set into metal boxes.
+Fajro led her down a meandering path that she was convinced was meant to scramble her sense of direction.
+After wandering through what felt like the entire ship they arrived at a large room with rows of desks and pale white lights from the ceiling.
+At even spacings were flat glass bulbs that protruded from the desks, and a well-dressed person at each one, moving their hands across the multitudes of knobs an buttons on their desk.
+The back of the room was lined with a row of countless metallic controls set into metal boxes.
 Among this mess of instrumentation sat three operators with long black cables leading to listeners on their ears and microphones in front of them.
 She slowly reached into her satchel for the listener, but stopped.
 They didn't yet know that she could hear what they could hear.

 "Do you know why you're here, Melna?"
 Fajro asked her rhetorically